What is the purpose

 obstacles to enrollment or that may call into question how well the

 study findings will apply to the population with the disease.

-I wish to participate because I feel that my
+research advocate because I feel that my

 motivations, experiences, and training make me uniquely qualified to

-I am a caregiver to my spouse; she is a
+provide the patient perspective in a positive way.
+I am a caregiver to my spouse; she is an

-fifteen-year survivor of lymphoma.
+eighteen-year survivor of lymphoma.
 Together we have experienced the

 uncertainties of treatment decisions, the disappointments and